Re Import Of Rejected Goods Notification & Procedures

 After the final assessment, Your CHA will share the bill of print with you for Duty/IGST payment (In the case of Re-Import Of Rejected Goods & Re-Import After Repair).

-After Duty/IGST payment the bill of entry customs Superintendent will give out of charge.
+After the Duty/IGST payment the bill of entry customs Superintendent will give out of charge.